 Post-graduate year one (PGY-I), the internship year of the program, is evenly divided between medicine/neurology/emergency medicine and psychiatry.

 Each PGY-I resident spends the other six months of the year working on clinical services in psychiatry.
-A majority of clinical rotations in the PGY-I year occur at Weill Cornell’s Westchester Division, the second-oldest free-standing psychiatric hospital in the country.
-Situated on 200 acres in bucolic Westchester county, the Westchester Division houses over 250 inpatient psychiatric beds.
-Our PGY-I residents rotate through Westchester Division services including Geriatric Psychiatry, Inpatient Psychotic Disorders, and are supervised by nationally- and internationally-renowned faculty.
-PGY-I residents have a selective rotation for which they may choose among Inpatient Child Psychiatry, Inpatient Adolescent Psychiatry and Inpatient Eating Disorders.
-During the inpatient geriatric psychiatry rotation, residents receive hands-on training in the administration of ECT.
-Finally, each PGY-I resident rotates through the Psychiatric Emergency Department at the Manhattan campus.
-PGY-I on-call responsibilities cover the inpatient service at NewYork-Presbyterian Hospital during night float or at the Westchester Division.
+Several of the clinical rotations in the PGY-I year occur at Weill Cornell’s Westchester Division, the second-oldest free-standing psychiatric hospital in the country.
+Situated on 200 acres in bucolic Westchester county, the NewYork-Presbyterian Westchester Behavioral Health Center houses over 250 inpatient psychiatric beds.
+Our PGY-I residents rotate through various services including Geriatric Psychiatry, Inpatient Psychotic Disorders, and Adolescent Psychiatry, which includes additional training in Autism at our Center for Autism and the Developing Brain.

 Didactics and Supervision